 Hickory darted out of the trees and dropped to her knees beside Kieran, murmuring urgently to him, but his only response was a thin whine of confusion.
 Honeysuckle joined her, and together they gathered him up and took him into the forest, Hickory pausing to give Neoma one last look, her expression full of pain.
 Neoma was sure she saw the bright track of tears on her friend’s cheeks.
 She hadn’t known that forest-spirits could weep.

 They bound her, unresisting, with her hands over her head, to a low branch of the old maple—an insult to Valeyan, a smug certainty that by the Laws he could not rescue her from a bargain she had agreed to.

-Neoma closed her eyes as the Master cut free her clothing, concentrating on the faint thread of golden light, drawing what strength she could from it to endure what was coming.
+Neoma closed her eyes as Gernot cut free her clothing, concentrating on the faint thread of golden light, drawing what strength she could from it to endure what was coming.
 For many years, she’d felt nothing in Talir’s light but love and delight; now, she was certain Talir was distressed and agitated.
 For whatever that was worth, since she could no more act than Valeyan could.